madhaviit/madhavk18/content/post/vitals_notebook/index.md

 ---
 title: Code for inference in Vitals Extraction Chaallenge
 subtitle: In this notebook my team explains how to use our pipeline for getting infernece.
 date: 2023-03-11

-# Put any other Academic metadata here...
 ---
+# In this notebook my team explains how to use our pipeline for getting infernece.

 # Imports Section

 ```python
 !pip install ultralytics